AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-agent/remove-agent-portal.md

 ## Remove an agent

-You remove a PI to OCS Agent by first uninstalling it from the host machine and then the portal.
+You remove a PI to Data Hub Agent by first uninstalling it from the host machine and then the portal.
 There are two parts to removing an agent:

 * Step 1: Uninstall the agent from the host machine

 * Step 2: Remove the agent listing in OCS

-## Step 1: Uninstall the PI to OCS Agent on the host machine
+## Step 1: Uninstall the Data Hub Agent on the host machine

-To remove the PI to OCS Agent application from a host machine, you uninstall it from the **Apps & features** window and then follow the prompts in the `PI to OCS Agent` window.
+To remove the PI to Data Hub Agent application from a host machine, you uninstall it from the **Apps & features** window and then follow the prompts in the `PI to OCS Agent` window.

 1. Click the Windows Start button, then click the **Settings** button.